AchrafKassioui/Learning-SpriteKit/README.md

 }

 VStack(spacing: 10, content: {
-    // This time we explicitly name the closure parameter, `content`, and pass it a closure inside the ()
+    // This time we explicitly name the closure parameter, `content`, give it
+    // a closure, then close the parenthesis.
-    // In Swift, if the last parameter is a closure, we can omit the name of the parameter, and pass the closure inside {} after the ()
+    // In Swift, if the last parameter of a function is a closure, we can omit
-})
+    // the name of the parameter, and pass the closure after the `()` })
 ```